wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 19 But the men of Kentucky and Ohio, whose sons and brothers and fathers had been inhumanly slaughtered at the River Raisin, slew not a single captive.

-20 But they treated them as men; thus doing good for evil ; according to the word of the Lord.
+20 But they treated them as men ; thus doing good for evil ; according to the word of the Lord.

-21 Moreover, they captured six of the destroying engines that were made of brass, and two that were made of iron; besides many weapons of war.
+21 Moreover, they captured six of the destroying engines that were made of brass, and two that were made of iron ; besides many weapons of war.

 22 Now three of the brass engines were those given to the men of Britain, at the capture of Detroit, the first year of the war, and were the same that had been taken from the king in the days of Washington.